Gholamhossein Yousefi

-Gholamhossein Yousefi (Persian: غلامحسین یوسفی; January 23, 1928 - December 5, 1990) was a distinguished writer, translator, proofreader, and Iranian professor of Persian literature.
+Gholamhossein Yousefi (غلامحسین یوسفی; 23 January 1928 – 5 December 1990) was a distinguished writer, translator, proofreader, and Iranian professor of Persian literature.

 Life and education

 Gholamhossein Yousefi was born in January 1928 in Mashhad.
 After completing his primary and secondary education in 1946, he relocated from Mashhad to Tehran to pursue further studies in Persian language and literature.
 In 1951, at the age of 24, he earned his doctorate in Persian language and literature while simultaneously obtaining a bachelor's degree in judicial and political law from Tehran University Law School.
 Following the establishment of the Faculty of Literature at Ferdowsi University of Mashhad in 1955, he began teaching literature history courses at this institution.
 Additionally, he served as the director of teacher training in Khorasan.

 Until his retirement in 1979, Yousefi continued to impart knowledge through undergraduate and doctoral courses at Ferdowsi University.
 Notably, one of his specialized endeavors was the correction of old texts, contributing significantly to Iranian literature.
-He also embarked on research trips to France, England, and America.
+He also embarked on research trips to France, the UK, and the US.
 Yousefi died in 1990 at the age of 63 due to a heart attack and was laid to rest next to the tomb of Ali Ibn Musa al-Reza.